timnetworks/cfk-skeleton-structure/README.md

 ##### Join Our Team

 If you're passionate about education, eager to help NYC elementary school students reimagine their possibilities and give them the tools necessary to overcome inequity, we'd love to get to know you.

+Don't see anything right for you?
+Check back often; in the meantime, please consider volunteering.
+It's a great way to get to know us and our schools.

 # The CFK Model